Joe Tacopina: Legal career

 Tacopina is a name partner and lead trial attorney at his Manhattan-based law firm, Tacopina, Seigel & DeOreo.
-He started as a prosecutor in Brooklyn and later moved to private practice.
-Tacopina' clients have included New York Yankees third baseman Alex Rodriguez; Joran van der Sloot, the suspect in the disappearance of Natalee Holloway, an American high schooler in Aruba; Michael Jackson; Italian sailor Chico Forti; actor Lillo Brancato; New York state senator Hiram Monserrate; rappers A$AP Rocky and Meek Mill, and Kimberly Guilfoyle.
+Tacopina began his legal career as a prosecutor in Brooklyn before transitioning to private practice, where he represented clients in criminal and civil cases.
+Tacopina's legal practice has included representation of Alex Rodriguez, Michael Jackson, President Donald Trump, A$AP Rocky, Meek Mill, Ne-Yo, YG, Wendy Williams, Sean Hannity, Don Imus, Senator Hiram Monserrate, Fat Joe and Kimberly Guilfoyle, among others.

 He has also represented NFL team Washington Commanders and team owner Daniel Snyder.

-Tacopina was the lead trial attorney in 2019 representing Nauman Hussain, who was charged with criminally negligent homicide in the previous year's Schoharie limousine crash.
-Tacopina represented Julian Khater, who had maced three police officers during the attack on the U.S. Capitol on January 6, 2021.
+In 2019, he served as lead trial attorney for Nauman Hussain in a high-profile criminal case.
+Tacopina represented Julian Khater, who had been accused of macing police officers during the attack on the U.S. Capitol on January 6, 2021.

-In 2023, Tacopina served as a personal attorney for former and current U.S. President Donald Trump, representing him in a New York criminal case involving payments made to pornographic film actress Stormy Daniels, and in a civil case in which Trump was found not liable for the rape claim but was liable for sexually assaulting and defaming E. Jean Carroll.

-Sean Hannity has described Tacopina as one of "the greatest attorneys of all time".
+In 2023, Tacopina represented then-former U.S. President Donald Trump in criminal and civil matters in New York, including proceedings related to state investigations.

+In 2025, Tacopina served as lead defense counsel for rapper A$AP Rocky, who was acquitted of felony assault charges following a jury trial in Los Angeles.

-Media appearances
+Media appearances and mentions

-Tacopina has been a commentator for Fox News, CNN, Newsmax and MSNBC.
-He has served as "legal correspondent" for ABC in Perugia following the Amanda Knox case and has also appeared as an attorney on the American reality television court show, You the Jury.
-He was named on Billboards most influential people in hip hop list.
+Tacopina has served as a legal commentator for numerous national television networks, including ABC, Fox News, CNN, MSNBC, and Newsmax.
+He provided legal analysis for ABC in Perugia, Italy, during coverage of the Amanda Knox case and served as an on-air legal consultant for Good Morning America.
+He has also guest-hosted programs on MSNBC and appeared as an attorney on the American reality television court show, You the Jury.
+In 2018, he was named on Billboards most influential people in hip hop list, recognizing his work with clients in the music industry.
 Tacopina can be heard on WABC Radio's weekly show, Sid & Friends in the Morning, in New York.